How Much Compensation Could I Claim From My Landlord?

 The claimant received £2,000 compensation from the letting agency that owned the property, due to the severity of their injury and the limited medical costs that resulted from their injury.

-While this case is only a single example of a tenant suing a landlord for negligence, it illustrates the general process of making such a claim.
+While this case is only a single example of a tenant taking legal action against a landlord for negligence, it illustrates the general process of making such a claim.